alisdair/maximum/src/building-team-time-zone-deployment-release-retrospective/index.md

 torii has also been really valuable, as has simple-auth, and of course Ember itself.
 My very next project is to try to contribute something back to at least one of these projects.

+Of course, this would not have been possible without Slack.
+For all my kvetching about it being a bit weird, the Slack web API is amazing.
+I hope to see many more little apps like mine using it to do cool stuff.

 And finally, eternal thanks to my partner Vic, who put up with me frowning at my MacBook and typing furiously when I should have been feeding the cats or doing the dishes.
 I'm just about to do both right now, I promise.